General Electric signs $3.5 billion deals in China

-BEIJING (Reuters) - General Electric Co (GE.N) signed three aviation and engine deals with Chinese partners worth a total of $3.5 billion (2.67 billion pounds) on the sidelines of a state visit to Beijing by U.S. President Donald Trump, who has been looking to stir up U.S.-China trade.
+BEIJING (Reuters) - General Electric Co (GE.N) signed three aviation and engine deals with Chinese partners worth a total of $3.5 billion on the sidelines of a state visit to Beijing by U.S. President Donald Trump, who has been looking to stir up U.S.-China trade.

 The partnerships were signed in the presence of Trump and Chinese President Xi Jinping, as well as U.S. Commerce Secretary Wilbur Ross and Chinese Vice Premier Wang Yang, GE said in a statement.